Choose from a wide range of NEWCV resume templates and customize your NEWCV design with a single click.

 React.memo

 However, overusing memoization can actually worsen performance.
-Senior developers optimize only where profiling proves value.
+Experienced engineers optimize only after profiling identifies real bottlenecks.

 Libraries like: